packit/packit.dev/docs/cli/dist-git/init.md

           --my-option option-value .

     Options:
-      --upstream-git-url TEXT       URL to the upstream GIT repository  [required] --upstream-tag-template TEXT  Template applied for upstream tags if they differ from versions.
+      --upstream-git-url TEXT         URL to the upstream GIT repository --upstream-git-url-command TEXT
+                                      Command to get the URL of the upstream git repository
+      --upstream-tag-template TEXT    Template applied for upstream tags if they differ from versions.
 E.g. 'v{version}'
       --upstream-tag-include TEXT     Python regex used for filtering upstream tags to include.
       --upstream-tag-exclude TEXT     Python regex used for filtering upstream tags to exclude.
       --version-update-mask TEXT      Python regex used for comparison of the old and the new version.
       --issue-repository TEXT         URL of a git repository that can be used for reporting errors in form of issues.
       --no-pull                       Do not include the pull from upstream job in the config
       --no-koji-build                 Do not include the Koji build job in the config
       --allowed-committers TEXT       Comma separated list of allowed_committers used for Koji builds
       --allowed-pr-authors TEXT       Comma separated list of allowed_pr_authors used for Koji builds
       --no-bodhi-update               Do not include the Bodhi update job in the config
       --actions-file FILE             Yaml file with 'actions' that should be used for the config
       --dist-git-branches TEXT        Comma separated list of target branches in dist-git to release into. (defaults to
                                       rawhide)
-      -p, --push-to-distgit         Push the generated Packit config to the dist- git repository's rawhide
+      -p, --push-to-distgit           Push the generated Packit config to the dist-git repository's rawhide
       -c, --create-pr                 Create a PR with generated Packit config -f, --force                     Reset config to default if already exists.
       --clone-path TEXT               Path to clone the dist-git repo into (if path_or_url is URL).
-Otherwise clone the repo in a temporary directory.
+Otherwise clone the
+                                      repo in a temporary directory.
       --commit-msg TEXT               Commit message used when creating a PR (also for the title) or pushing to dist-git.
                                       Default: 'Add Packit configuration for
                                       automating release syncing'
       -h, --help                      Show this message and exit.